 On Tuesday February 22, 2011, Terrence M. Pegula became the fourth owner in Buffalo Sabres’ franchise history.
 Back in 1983, Terry told his business partner Robert H. Long, Jr., “If I ever have more than two nickels to my name, I’m going to buy the Buffalo Sabres one day.”
-Now almost 30 years later, Terry’s dream has come to fruition.
+Now over 30 years later, Terry’s dream has come to fruition.

 Pegula’s interest in the NHL began when the Sabres faced the Philadelphia Flyers in the 1975 Stanley Cup Final.
 His affection for the “French Connection” Line began with that series, and led to his affinity for the Sabres franchise.
 While operating East Resources Inc. in Western New York and Pittsburgh throughout the 1980’s and 90’s, and living in Vestal, Olean and Orchard Park during that span, Terry first bought season tickets at the Memorial Auditorium in 1980.
 He remained a loyal Sabres season ticket holder for the next 18 seasons.

 Born in 1951 and raised in Carbondale, PA, he attended high school at Scranton Preparatory School.
 Pegula entered Penn State University as a Math major, but in order to stay in school he entered the Petroleum and Natural Gas Engineering program through a scholarship.
 He went on to graduate with a Bachelor of Science degree in 1973, and landed his first job with Getty Oil Co. in Victoria, TX.
 He later joined Felmont Oil Co., a decision that first brought him to Olean, NY, in 1975.